NJDHTS/NJDHTS/numetric-workbooks/njsp-fatal-database.md

 * To count people involved in crashes \(including fatality counts\), click the NJSP Fatal People Involved workbook.
 * To count vehicles involved, click on the NJSP Fatal Vehicles workbook.

-The mechanics of querying and exporting data from the NJSP Fatal Vehicles database are the same as for all other CAT modules.
+The mechanics of querying and exporting data from the NJSP Fatal Crash Database are the same as for all other CAT modules.
 See the [**Querying Crashes **](/chapter1/filtering-crashes.md)and [**Exporting Data**](/chapter1/exporting-data.md) pages for further information about those features.

-The underlying data and design of the NJSP Fatal Crash workbooks, as well as a list of searchable terms in the NJSP Fatal Crash Database, are different from the other workbooks and the Roads module.
+The underlying data and design of the NJSP Fata Crash Database workbooks, as well as a list of searchable terms in the NJSP Fatal Crash Database, are different from the other workbooks and the Roads module.
 Below are details about the underlying data in the NJSP Fatal Crash Database and examples of questions and outputs from the workbooks.

 ## NJSP Fatal Crashes